 - The Board should consist of individuals with diverse experiences, backgrounds and perspectives besides having high standards of professionalism and integrity.
 The composition and size of the Board should facilitate the making of informed and sound decisions.

 - The Board should consist of a minimum of two (2) Directors and maximum of nine (9) Directors.
 At any one time, at least two (2) or one-third (1/3), whichever is higher, of the Board members shall be Independent Directors.
-If the Chairman is not an Independent Director, the Board shall comprise a majority (more than half) of Independent Directors to ensure balance of power and authority on the board.

 - Appointment of a new Director is a matter for consideration and decision by the full Board upon appropriate recommendation by the Nomination Committee.

 - Newly appointed Directors are expected to declare their time commitment to the Board, and to notify the Chairman of the Board if they sit in other listed corporations as a director.